Religious discrimination in Pakistan: Forced conversion

 More than a 1000 minor girls, mostly Hindu are forcefully converted every year to Islam in Pakistan.

 Women belonging to religious minorities have been known to be victims of kidnappings and forced conversion to Islam.
-Amarnath Motumal who works for Human Rights Commission of Pakistan has stated that 20 to 25 Hindu girls were kidnapped and converted every month though the exact number is impossible to estimate.
+Amarnath Motumal, who works for Human Rights Commission of Pakistan, has stated that 20 to 25 Hindu girls were kidnapped and converted every month though the exact number is impossible to estimate.
 Sadiq Bhanbhro, Researcher on Public Health and Gender-Based Violence at Sheffield Hallam University commented he found reports of 286 girls forcibly converted from 2012 to 2017 in English-language dailies, though this number is likely higher.
-The 2019 Religious Minorities in Pakistan report compiled by Members of the European Parliament has stated that independent NGOs estimate every year at least 1,000 girls are forcibly converted to Islam, although the number may be probably more due to under-reporting.
+The 2019 Religious Minorities in Pakistan report compiled by Members of the European Parliament has stated that independent NGOs estimate every year at least 1,000 girls are forcibly converted to Islam, although the number may be higher due to under-reporting.
 A Pakistan Muslim League politician has stated that abduction of Hindus and Sikhs is a business in Pakistan, along with conversions of Hindus to Islam.
 Many Islamic extremists believe that it is an achievement to convert a Hindu into Islam, and to do so can earn one a blessing.
 Abdul Haq (Mitthu Mian) is a custodian of Bharchindi Shia Dargah, who is well known for subverting the legal process in numerous cases of kidnapping of underage Hindu girls, their forced conversion to Islam and marriage to older men at this dargah, as well as inciting violence against Hindus specially by misusing blasphemy laws.

 Firstly underage girls are abducted from their homes or where they work, later re-appearing after having been married off to a Muslim.
-They are often raped and then forcibly converted to Islam.
 To prevent her from going back home or reporting the rape to the police, she is forcibly married to the perpetrator.
 Reports obtained by the NGO Global Human Rights Defence indicate that the perpetrators will often put a fake age of the girl on the marriage certificate to hide that she is underage.
 When the families of the girl try to report this to the police, they are often met by biased officers who refuse to file an FIR (First Information Report).
 The conversions are backed by powerful religious institutions and leaders who also offer incentives to people to convert.
-Moreover, the perpetrators will often force the victim to sign a report saying that she converted and married on her own free will, hindering the attempts of the family to have their girl returned to them.
+Moreover, the perpetrators will often force the victim to sign a report saying that she converted and married on her own free will, hindering the attempts of the family to have their child returned to them.
 Additionally, the perpetrators will often file counter-suits against the victim's family for harassment and for attempting to convert the girl back to her former religion.